List of Blue Peter episodes

-Blue Peter is a British children's television programme, shown live on the CBBC television channel.
-A significant part of British culture, it first aired in 1958 and is the longest-running children's TV show in the world.
-Although the show has a nautical title and theme, it is a magazine / entertainment show containing viewer and presenter challenges, as well as the arts and crafts "makes".
+Blue Peter is a British children's television program, shown live on the CBBC channel.
+It first aired in 1958 and is the longest-running children's TV show in the world.
+Although the show has a nautical title and theme, it is a magazine/entertainment show containing viewer and presenter challenges, as well as art and craft creations.

 This is a list of Blue Peter episodes listed by year.